HCA-Healthcare/elixir-hl7/README.md

 In fact, HL7 uses implicit hierarchies within segments (by leaving out certain separators) and to group segments (via expected patterns only known to the consuming application).

+The majority of the API currently resides in the eponymous `HL7` module.

 You can learn more about HL7 here:
 * Wikipedia's [HL7 article](https://en.wikipedia.org/wiki/Health_Level_7)
 * The official HL7 website ([hl7.org](http://www.hl7.org/index.cfm))